SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Best Equestrian Camping near Goreville, IL
+Equestrian Camping near Goreville, IL

-Equestrian Campground at Ferne Clyffe State Park offers dedicated camping facilities for horseback riders near Goreville, Illinois.
+Equestrian Campground at Ferne Clyffe State Park offers dedicated horse camping facilities for horseback riders near Goreville, Illinois.
 The campground accommodates tent camping with parking areas designed for horse trailers.
 Basic amenities include drinking water, toilets, trash disposal, showers, and designated fire rings.
 The trails within Ferne Clyffe State Park are not clearly marked, making navigation challenging for first-time visitors.
 The sites are generally quiet and well-maintained, with campsites requiring reservations through the state park system.

 Hayes Canyon Campground, located just across the state line in Tennessee, features proper horse corrals—the only campground in the immediate Goreville area with this amenity.
 The campground provides full hookups for RVs alongside tent camping options and cabin accommodations.
 Campers have access to drinking water, electric hookups, showers, and toilets.
 Horse owners appreciate the campground's location near trail systems through the rolling hills of southern Illinois and western Tennessee.
-While not directly in Goreville, its proximity makes it a practical option for equestrians seeking dedicated horse facilities.
+While not directly in Goreville, its proximity makes it a practical option for equestrians seeking dedicated horse campgrounds with year-round access.
 Campground facilities remain open year-round, allowing for riding during all seasons.

 1. Shawnee Forest Campground